IssueToImpact/issuetoimpact/README.md

 * Scraping and twitter api: `python3 main.py 10 True False` will test both the scraper and twitter api search (limited to 10 requests) and print output to the screen
 * File and database making functionality - `python3 main.py None False True` will load the data from pre-existing json files, process and generate the sql database

-## Front end:
-* Navigate to itoiUI directory
-* Enter command `python3 runserver manage.py` (depending on your setup, you may need to run `python runserver manage.py`)
-* If you get an error that a particular table does not exist, check that the 'IssuetoImpact.db' is at the same level of the directory as manage.py

-# Example searches:
-* Searching the keyword 'energy' should return a number of bills, including SB1781 which has tweets
-* Searching the keyword 'voucher' should return a number of bills, including SB3416, which has tweets
-* Two addresses with different reps are:
-* 5300 S Shore Dr, Chicago, IL 60615
-* 2825 S Archer Ave, Chicago, IL 60608